Requirements for progression through the programme and grading system

 Requirements for progression through the programme

-To progress from the first to the second year of the study, doctoral candidates need to accumulate two obligatory and at least one elective course and need to accumulate in total at least 45 credit points.
+To progress from the first to the second year of study, doctoral candidates need to accumulate two obligatory and at least one elective course and need to accumulate in total at least 45 credit points.

 In accordance with the Statute of the University of Ljubljana, examination results are graded from 5to 10, whereby positive pass grades range from 6 to 10.
 According to the programme, exams will be written and oral.
 Seminars and projects are also graded.
 The examinations in doctoral programs may also be graded as not passed, passed and passed with honors.